Nachtfeuer/concept-web-ui/README.md

  * [AngularJS](docs/AngularJS.md)
  * [Bootstrap](docs/Bootstrap.md) -- not yet added
  * [npm, bower and grunt](docs/Tools.md)

+Sad to say that Angular 2.x is completely different and you basically can forget most things you might have learned from here.
+But that's another story.

 ## Consider some data
 First let us consider some data we would like to visualize.